romanian-parlamint/parsers/README.md

    1. `./output` - directory containing individual TEI corpus files
    2. `deputy-affiliations.csv` - the file containing corpus metadata, after it was inspected and corrected by the human experts.
 5. Remove duplicate entries in `listPerson` element and fix any other errors manually.
 This is required because some of the speakers are missing data and it's easier to just apply the fixes by hand.
+6. Run `python apply-linguistic-annotation.py` to perform linguistic annotations on the corpus.